RayCannon/Toccata-and-Fugue/README.md

 The loudness is expressed using music terms such as p, mp, mf, f, ff, etc. Originally they differ by 10 decibels between term each term, so ranging from 20db for "ppp" to 90db for "fff".
 However, for practical reasons, I have reduces this dynamic range to about 60 db.

-The frequency of the notes, are defined in cycles per second (Hz) and given the names in the form of <letter><sharp or flat indicator> and <octave number>.
+The frequency of the notes, are defined in cycles per second (Hz) and given the names in the form of {letter}{sharp or flat indicator} and {octave number}.
 So middle C (261.63 Hz) is "C4" using an equal temperament scale with A4 at 440Hz.
 (Other tunings are provided.
 Not that I can really tell the difference) To be valid names in APL, I have used "∆" for a sharp (rather than "#") and "_" for a flat.

 I used multiple voices to prevent the discontinuities (that would otherwise result in unwanted "snaps and pops") when waves interfere with each other, or overlap.
+Also for when notes making up a single cord have different lengths.

-The animation has been added mainly to help me visually see where we are within the music, so when I hear an error, I can go to the function that caused the error.
+The animation has been added mainly to help me "see" where we are within the music, so when I hear an error, I know which function caused the error.

 As each voice is generated, a matrix of bits is built up.
 In one dimension one bit for every 3700 samples or 1/12 of a second, and the other for each note in the scale.
 Additional information relating to where exactly the bar/function changes, and the name of the function.
 The bit matrix and additional information is stored in an APL component file.